department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/entrepreneurship-training.md

 ### Can I get entrepreneurship training to start my own business?

-Yes, if you qualify for any of these programs:
+You can get entrepreneurship training if you qualify for any of these programs:

 - [Post-9/11 GI Bill](/education/gi-bill/post-9-11)
 - Montgomery GI Bill, [Active Duty](/education/gi-bill/montgomery-active-duty) or [Selected Reserve](/education/gi-bill/montgomery-selected-reserve)